 “many parts form one body” (1Cor 12:12)

 Christianity has not been uniform since the time of the apostles.
 Against the differences in some doctrines, Christianity as the body of Christ was one faith-community in the Roman Empire.
 Unfortunately, this “golden age” of political and geographical unity was short-lived.
-The disintegration of the Roman Empire and the spread of Christianity into different European countries fragmented not only politically but doctrinally the one body in the Middle Ages.
+The disintegration of the Roman Empire and the spread of Christianity into different European countries fragmented, not only politically but doctrinally, the one body of the Middle Ages.

 Despite the existence of Christianity in different churches and in different countries, Europe was still predominantly a Christian continent until the 20th century.
 The French enlightenment started a new fragmentation of Europe where atheism, secularization and an increasingly extensive liberalism resulted in a fundamentally non-Christian and politically divided society in the 21st century.

-Against this background, our conference aims at providing the possibility of bridging some gaps between Christians working and studying in the different fragments of European society.
-We offer the opportunity to have an insight into different levels of our Christian being and working in this fragmented situation and find a way to think about and work together on community building.
-After all, we firmly believe that it is only the building of new communities and the rebuilding of old ones that will enable us to restore and strengthen the network of European Christianity.
+Against this background, the INCHE Europe conference aims to provide the possibility of bridging some gaps between Christians working and studying in the different fragments of European society.
+We will offer insights into different levels of our Christian being and working in this fragmented situation and find ways to think about and work together on community building.
+It is only the building of new communities and the rebuilding of old ones that will enable us to restore and strengthen the network of European Christianity.

 During the conference, we will focus on three different levels of community building:

 At the MESO level, we will consider what this situation means in our universities/institutes.
-Augustine of Hippo’s classic imagery from The City of God (412-426) would enlighten us about the idea of dual citizenship whereby Christians having a heavenly citizenship are also called to take their citizenship on earth seriously.
+Augustine of Hippo’s classic imagery from The City of God (412-426) describes dual citizenship whereby Christians with a heavenly citizenship also are called to take their citizenship on earth seriously.
 At this level, we will explore the ways Christian academics deal with the important duality inherent in the fact that as Christians we always have to think internationally because the church of Christ is worldwide.
 The mission of a Christian university is to encourage the academic and social cooperation of the Christian communities in the world.
 At the same time, it is the task of Christian education to prepare students to work in their own domestic and national contexts in cooperation with other local Christian communities.

-The MICRO level is planned for individuals to share their own personal good practices, mostly but not exclusively related to teaching at a university or institution.
-Thus, this level can also be referred to as the “classroom level”.
+At the MICRO level we will investigate how individuals and communities share good personal practices, mostly but not exclusively in teaching through a university or institute.
+This level is sometimes referred to as the “classroom level”.

 The “Great Commission” (Matthew 28:19-20) creates a tension between the imperative to spread the gospel to others and the reality of pluralism in European society, in a given country and in a particular institution.
 At this level, we will focus on findings answers to the following questions:

-How is your Christian identity related to the concrete responsibility in society?
+How is our Christian identity related to concrete responsibility in society?

-How can you build and carry on communities based on Christian values?
+How can we build and carry on communities based on Christian values?